Using Trino

 trino>

-You can view hive catalog.
-You can use Trino to send queries to the data saved under Hive Metastore.
+You can view the hive catalog.
+You can run queries on data stored under the Hive Metastore with Trino.

 trino> SHOW SCHEMAS FROM hive;